greghesp/assistant-relay/docs/getting-started/configuration.md

 ---

 ## Configuring Credentials
 To get started with Assistant Relay, you will first need to setup a project in the Google Cloud Console to integrate with.
-You will need to repeat these steps, for every Google Account you wish to add to Assistant Rlay
+You will need to repeat these steps, for every Google Account you wish to add to Assistant Relay

 >  **Make sure you are signed into the Google Account you want this to work with!**